Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Introduction

-The proposed work is motivated by recent studies on the CIF generation.
-In \cite{majumdar2017funnel}, a sum-of-squares (SOS) programming is applied to design the CIF for nonlinear systems having polynomial dynamics subject to disturbances.
-For the fast computation of the CIF, the work in \cite{seo2021fast} formulates an optimization problem for establishing the CIF as a linear program (LP) which is computationally cheaper than SOS programming.
-This research is extended to piecewise polynomial systems in \cite{jang2021fast}.
-In contrast, the proposed work computes the CIF for nonlinear systems that are locally Lipschitz with an LMI-based approach.
-The research most similar to this paper is given in \cite{reynolds2021funnel}.
-We extend this work to the cases where the systems are subject to disturbances.
-Also, the research in \cite{reynolds2021funnel} only considers the construction of the CIF around the fixed nominal trajectory.
-Furthermore, our method is not handicapped by modeling error due to convex parameterization of the continuous-time linearization in \cite{reynolds2021funnel}.
+The proposed work is motivated by studies on the robust CIF generation.
+In \citenum{majumdar2017funnel}, sum-of-squares (SOS) programming is applied to design the CIF for nonlinear systems having polynomial dynamics subject to disturbances.
+They first design a finite library of open-loop nominal trajectories.
+Then, for each nominal trajectory, they optimize a feedback controller and a corresponding invariant set by solving SOS programming iteratively.
+Hence, their method is one shot procedure where the nominal trajectory is computed first, and then the computation of the funnel follows.
+The similar one shot approaches are conducted in \citenum{seo2021fast,jang2021fast}.
+For the fast computation of the CIF, the work in \citenum{seo2021fast} formulates an optimization problem for establishing the CIF as a linear program (LP) which is computationally cheaper than SOS programming.
+This research is extended to consider piecewise polynomial systems in \citenum{jang2021fast}.
+These work, however, do not consider the controller synthesis, and hence focus on obtaining the reachable set (funnel) of the given (polynomial) closed-loop system.
+An LMI-based CIF computation for locally Lipschitz nonlinear systems is studied in our previous work \citenum{reynolds2021funnel} where the CIF computation is formulated as SDP that is also computationally efficient to solve than the problem with SOS programming, and the work is extended in \citenum{10167750} to consider the bounded external disturbance.
+The aforementioned work including our previous work solely focuses on generating the CIF given the nominal trajectory, whereas the proposed work has a recursive scheme where the nominal trajectory, the feedback controller, and the invariant sets are optimized simultaenously.

+Recently, a robust control method that jointly optimizes the nominal trajectory and the linear feedback gain was studied in \citenum{leeman2023robust1}.
+Using a system level synthesis framework, they formulated the problem of obtaining the nominal trajectory and the linear feedback gain for the LTV systems describing the error dynamics around the nominal trajectory.
+This work is extended to handle parametric uncertainties in \citenum{leeman2023robust2}.
+The advantage of the proposed work is that it does not assume the disturbance to be additive, whereas in \citenum{leeman2023robust1,leeman2023robust2} the bounded disturbances simply is added to the system dynamics.
+Hence, the proposed method can handle cases where the bounded disturbances manifest via a nonlinear relationship.
+We demonstrate this capability with the numerical simulation.
+Additionally, the approach in \citenum{leeman2023robust1,leeman2023robust2} assumes system dynamics to be three times continuously differentiable, whereas the proposed work assumes one-time continuous differentiability.